JetBrains/kotlin-web-site/pages/docs/reference/java-to-kotlin-interop.md

 Kotlin code can be easily called from Java.
 For example, instances of a Kotlin class can be seamlessly created and operated in Java methods.
-However, there are certain differences between Java and Kotlin that may require some attention when integrating Kotlin code into Java.
+However, there are certain differences between Java and Kotlin that require attention when integrating Kotlin code into Java.
 On this page, we'll describe the ways to tailor the interop of your Kotlin code with its Java clients.